 You should be aware that Original Medicare may not cover all of your health care needs.
 Here are examples of a few benefits that are not covered by Original Medicare but may be covered by private health insurance:

 If you choose Original Medicare, you may realize that some of the health care services you need are not covered, meaning that you have to either purchase a supplemental plan or pay for those services 100 percent out-of-pocket.
 You may also find that the deductible and coinsurance you have to pay for necessary services is more than you can afford.

 To help lower these costs and pay for the health care services that Original Medicare does not cover, many people choose to either enroll in a Medicare Advantage Plan (also known as Medicare Part C) or purchase a Medicare Supplement (Medigap) plan.

-Memorial Hermann Advantage HMO offers a Medicare Advantage plan that provides you with all of your Part A and Part B coverage, plus you'll get additional benefits like:
+Memorial Hermann Advantage HMO offers Medicare Advantage plans that provide you with all of your Part A and Part B coverage, plus you'll get additional benefits like:

-You can learn more about the extra benefits you get by talking to one of our licensed Medicare insurance agents at (866) 350-2715 (TTY 711) or attend one of our free Medicare Advantage seminars in your area.
+You can learn more about the added benefits you get by talking to one of our licensed Medicare agents at (866) 350-2715 (TTY 711) or attend one of our free, no-obligation Medicare Advantage seminars in your area.

 View additional benefits offered in Memorial Hermann's Medicare Advantage HMO plan.